-5.2.10 NEPTUNIUM
+5.2.10 Neptunium

-As presented in Section 5.1.2, a class was added to the SEC for all employees from October 1, 1943, to June 30, 1972.
-NIOSH found that it was infeasible to reconstruct doses for neptunium due to inadequate monitoring through June 30, 1972 (NIOSH 2009).
-A class was added to the SEC because NIOSH found that it was infeasible to reconstruct doses for neptunium, from July 1, 1972, through December 31, 1983 (77 FR 58382).
+As presented in Section 5.1.3, a class was added to the SEC for all employees from October 1, 1943, to June 30, 1972.
+NIOSH found that it was infeasible to reconstruct doses for neptunium due to inadequate monitoring through June 30, 1972 [NIOSH 2009].
+Another class was added to the SEC because NIOSH found that it was infeasible to reconstruct doses for neptunium, from July 1, 1972, through December 31, 1983.
 No dose will be assigned for neptunium through December 31, 1983.

 At 222-S (1958 through 1962) and the PUREX Plant (1958 through June 1972), 237Np was removed from the dissolved fuel, purified, and packaged for shipment off the site.
 Until the final purification step, the material had more activity of plutonium than neptunium, but the final product was very pure.
 Neptunium target elements, which used the purified neptunium, were manufactured in 231-Z and in the 308 and 3708 Buildings intermittently from 1958 to 1967.
-See the Hanford Site Description for details (ORAUT 2010a).
+See the Hanford Site Description for details [ORAUT 2010a].

 A urinalysis method for 237Np was developed in 1960.
 There is no evidence in the database that suggests this was used until 1972, but hard-copy results might show up in workers' files for earlier times.
-The procedure used neptunium separation that was followed by electrodeposition and alpha track counting in the same manner as for plutonium urinalysis samples, with essentially the same sensitivity (0.05 dpm/24-hr sample) (Perkins 1961, p.
-6).
+The procedure used neptunium separation followed by electrodeposition and alpha track counting in the same manner as for plutonium urinalysis samples, with essentially the same sensitivity (0.05 dpm/24-hr sample) [Perkins 1961, p.
+6].

 The database contains only four bioassay samples for 237 Np in the 1970s for PNNL workers; all four are baseline samples.
 No routine samples or ending work samples were collected.
-The value for all four samples was 1 × 10-7 with no units shown.
+The value for all four samples was 1 x $^{10^{-7}}$ with no units shown.
 The practice at the time was to record the activity of excreta samples in units of microcuries, but it has not been determined to date if the units are per sample or per liter.
 No information about the analysis method has been found [63].

 A few sample results appear in the database in the 1980s, mostly for PNNL employees.
 The units are in disintegrations per minute per sample [64].
-The 1983 statement of work with UST (Simpson 1983) shows a nonroutine analysis for 237Np with contractual detection levels of 0.02 dpm/sample for urine samples and 0.1 dpm/sample for fecal samples, which were consistent with alpha spectrometry for plutonium and americium at the time.
+The 1983 statement of work with UST [Simpson 1983] shows a nonroutine analysis for 237Np with contractual detection levels of 0.02 dpm/sample for urine samples and 0.1 dpm/sample for fecal samples, which were consistent with alpha spectrometry for plutonium and americium at the time.

-5.2.11 OTHER LIMITED-EXPOSURE RADIONUCLIDES
+5.2.11 Other Limited-Exposure Radionuclides

-Hanford has always been a center for research, first as part of Hanford Works, then (1965 to present) as part of PNNL.
+Hanford has always been a center for research, first as the Hanford Engineer Works for the Manhattan Project through 1946, then as Hanford Works, then (1965 to present) at PNNL.
 As such, small-scale use (in terms of either the number of persons or activity of the source) of various radionuclides that are not addressed above has occurred throughout the history of the Hanford Site.
 The following discussion addresses 14C, 232Th, radon, 90Y, 227Th, 227Ac, and 32P, but it is probably not comprehensive.